joaquimg/L1AdaptiveTrendFilter.jl/README.md

 The function `l1_adaptive_trend_filter` performs the filtering via coordinate descent and takes the following required inputs:

 * y : Signal or time-series to be filtered;
-* components: List of integers correspond to the types of components to be considered.
+* components: List of integers corresponding to the types of components to be considered.

 And some optional inputs: